 After that second swaddling attempt, I never wrapped my baby again and neither did I ever attempt to swaddle my other two children when they came along.

 Studies on the Effects of Swaddling

 Four studies on the effects of swaddling on newborn health raise concerns similar to what I experienced first hand.

 The Journal Pediatrics reports that babies that are swaddled in a light cloth or blanket have a 38% higher risk of SIDS.
 The researchers analyzed results from four studies conducted over two decades in the United Kingdom, the United States, and Australia.
 The meta-analysis included the swaddling habits of 1759 infants who did not experience SIDS and 760 who did.

 The risk of SIDS was greatest for swaddled babies who slept on their tummies.
 Those infants had a ten times greater risk of SIDS than unswaddled infants.
 On their side, swaddled babies had a 3 times greater risk, and on their backs, a 93% greater risk.

 Three limitations of this study are apparent.
 First, parents from different parts of the world practice a wide variety of swaddling practices.
 These variations were not accounted for in the results.

 Secondly, the studies did not control for where the infant slept – in bed with a parent(s) or in a separate cot or crib.

 Third, only two of the four studies reported meaningful differences in the SIDS risk between swaddled and unswaddled babies.

 Despite the limitations of the data, the findings should still give new parents pause when considering swaddling as a sleeping option for their infant.
-Certainly, if swaddling is chosen, putting baby to sleep on his/her back is the least risky position.
+Certainly, if swaddling is chosen, putting a baby to sleep on his/her back is the least risky position.